 As an employer, there’s a high likelihood you ask all applicants to submit to a urine drug test to check for illegal drug use.
 While these tests can reveal a lot and are very accurate, complications can still arise, namely if the applicant knows they’re going to test dirty and attempts to tamper with their urine in some way in an effort to pass anyway.
 The most common way of doing this is by diluting their urine, leading to a diluted drug test result.

 Can a diluted drug test be used?

-A dilute drug test isn’t a complete wash — it’s still positive or negative.
-If it’s positive dilute, then it doesn’t matter how much fluid there is in the urine — positive means positive, and you should proceed as an employer accordingly; but if it’s negative dilute, you have a few choices.
+A diluted drug test isn’t a complete wash — it’s still positive or negative.
+If it’s positive dilute, then it doesn’t matter how much fluid there is in the urine.
+Positive means positive, and you should proceed as an employer accordingly; but if it’s negative dilute, you have a few choices.

 Firstly, you can require anyone who has a negative dilute to take another urine test, hopefully with less water in their body, as they could still have drugs in their system that went undetected.
 Basically, they may have attempted to cheat the test but didn’t totally succeed.
 The second option is to require testing that’s harder to cheat, like hair follicle or saliva testing.
 Thirdly, you could accept the negative dilute as negative.
 While it’s possible that this is truly the case, know that when tested again, you may find people that once passed now testing positive.